CESNET/du-docs/docs/operators/postgres-cnpg.md

 ## Deploying a single instance

 You can start with a minimal instance, which is suitable for testing only, it uses NFS storage as backend and consumes limited resources, but also performance is low.
-You can download the [minimal manifest] (/docs/postgres/minimal-cn.yaml).
+You can download the [minimal manifest](/docs/postgres/minimal-cn.yaml).

 ```yaml
 apiVersion: postgresql.cnpg.io/v1